-Restructuring & Insolvency Comparative Guide - - Cyprus
+Restructuring & Insolvency Comparative Guide

 9.1 How would you describe the current restructuring and insolvency landscape and prevailing trends in your jurisdiction?
 Are any new developments anticipated in the next 12 months, including any proposed legislative reforms?

-While the examinership procedure has been available since 2015, unfortunately this has had no success, largely due to the fact that it has been used abusively as a tool to attempt to cease or obstruct an appointed receiver and manager or delay the appointment of a liquidator.
-Moreover, the courts have been bogged down with applications by creditors and other stakeholders opposing the appointment of the examiner; by the time the oppositions are heard, the four-month (or, on extension, six-month) moratorium period expires and the applications are withdrawn to avoid the possibility of the court winding up the debtor.
+While the examinership procedure has been available since 2015, it has enjoyed little success to date, largely due to the fact that following its introduction, it was used abusively as a tool to attempt to cease or obstruct an appointed receiver and manager or delay the appointment of a liquidator.
+Moreover, the courts became bogged down with applications by creditors and other stakeholders opposing the appointment of the examiner; often, by the time the oppositions were heard, the four-month (or, on extension, six-month) moratorium period had expired and the applications were withdrawn to avoid the possibility of the court winding up the debtor.
+As the moratorium period has now been extended to up to 12 months, it is possible that there will be renewed efforts to avail of the examinership tool in future.

-EU Directive 2019/1023 on preventive restructuring frameworks, on discharge of debt and disqualifications, and on measures to increase the efficiency of procedures concerning restructuring, insolvency and discharge of debt has not yet been transposed in Cyprus.
-Given that the deadline given for adoption of national measures has expired, it is anticipated that amendments will be introduced to the Companies Law within the next 12 months to implement the provisions of the directive.

 10 Tips and traps